Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 He was a arrested in 1996 and charged with ten counts of illegally transporting, mailing, and using bombs, and three counts of murder.
 He took a plea deal in 1998 and got a life sentence (rather than facing the death penalty) in exchange for pleading guilty to all charges.

 Kaczynski served a majority of his eight life sentences at ADX Florence in Florence, Colorado.
 It's the only current supermax prison in the United States and it is designed to hold the nation's most dangerous criminals.
 A supermax provides an even higher level of custody than a maximum security prison.
-It holds multiple Al-Qaeda terrorists as well as notorious domestic terrorists like Eric Rudolph, who bombed the 1996 Summer Olympics, and Terry Nichols, a co-conspirator of the 1995 Oklahoma City Bombing; and serial medical murderer Dr. Michael Swango.
+It holds multiple Al-Qaeda terrorists as well as notorious domestic terrorists like Eric Rudolph, who bombed the 1996 Summer Olympics; Terry Nichols, a co-conspirator of the 1995 Oklahoma City Bombing; and serial medical murderer Dr. Michael Swango.